 “I trust my partner but I don’t trust the people around them”:

 A final factor that can affect one’s trust in a relationship is social intelligence.
-Someone can ostensibly trust their partner on an emotional level, but still fear them getting taken advantage of due to their vulnerability, naivety or lack of social maturity.
+Someone can trust their partner on an emotional level, but still fear them getting taken advantage of due to possible vulnerability, naivety or lack of social maturity.

 If your partner is attractive, they WILL get attention from other members of the opposite sex.
-All you can do is ensure that they are equipped with the basic social tools so that they can be trusted in any social situation and not risk being taken advantage of.
+All you can do is ensure that they are equipped with the basic social tools to be trusted in any social situation and not risk being taken advantage of.
 These social tools include things such as being decisive, assertive and never alluding to relationship status.

 Going back to an earlier point about allowing your partner to be completely open and honest with you, remember that trust is not circumstantial and you want your girlfriend or boyfriend to be able to tell you anything because they WANT to, not because they feel that they HAVE to!

-Trusting your partner’s emotional fidelity is just as important as trusting their physical fidelity… so remember that even if your partner has previous reasons for you not to trust them, what becomes of that is wholly dependent on your input and approach to the relationship! 🙂
+Trusting your partner’s emotional fidelity is just as important as trusting their physical fidelity.
+Remember that even if your partner has previous reasons for you not to trust them, what becomes of that is wholly dependent on your input and approach to the relationship now. 🙂